guzba/zippy/README.md

 The goal of this library is to be a dependency-free Nim implementation that is as small and straightforward as possible while still focusing on performance.

+Zippy works well using Nim's relatively new --gc:arc and --gc:orc as well as the default garbage collector.
+This library also works using both nim c and nim cpp, in addition to --cc:vcc on Windows.

 **This library is an active project and not ready for production use.**

 ### Testing